National Emergency Management Agency (Australia)

 The National Emergency Management Agency (NEMA) is an executive agency of the Australian federal government under the Department of Home Affairs.
 The agency is responsible for coordinating and managing a national-level emergency response to help those affected by disasters, including bushfires and floods.
 NEMA was formed on 1 September 2022 from the merger of the two major disaster agencies, the National Recovery and Resilience Agency and Emergency Management Australia.

 The formation of the agency was first announced in July 2022 by the newly-appointed Cabinet headed by Anthony Albanese.
 The agency was originally intended to be named the National Emergency Management, Resilience and Recovery Agency.
 The name was later simplified to its current name prior to the creation of the agency.

 The agency leads Australia’s disaster and emergency management efforts by providing informed strategic oversight and guidance, and by being constantly connected with local communities.
 It funds programs and initiatives, works with communities, industry and NGOs, gives national leadership, and provides round-the-clock all-hazards monitoring and operational coordination.

 The Minister for Emergency Management, currently Kristy McBain, holds ministerial responsibility for the agency.
-The agency is headed by its Coordinator-General, currently Brendan Moon.
+The agency is headed by its Coordinator-General, currently Pat Hetherington.